jonkeane/mocapGrip/README.md

 By default, this installation will not include [pyelan](https://github.com/jonkeane/pyelan).
 To install it, type `library(mocapGrip); installPyelan()` at an R command prompt.
 (This will have to be done once each time you install a new version of mocapGrip, but shouldn't need to be run more than that.)

-## Dependencies (non-R)
+> **Dependencies**

-Currently, there are only three dependencies (other than R package dependencies which will be installed by R in the `installation`):
+> Currently, there are only three dependencies (other than R package dependencies which will be installed by R in the `installation`).
+For the most part these should already be available, but if you run into errors about them, you might need to install them for mocapGrip to work properly.

-1. a working modern (>=2.6) version of python.
+> 1. a working modern (>=2.6) version of python.
 Some functions rely on the python module [pyelan](https://github.com/jonkeane/pyelan) for parsing elan files.
 This should be downloaded automatically in the `[package install location]/python/` directory as `pyelan`.

-1. [pandoc](http://pandoc.org/) which is included in [RStudio](https://www.rstudio.com/), but can be [installed separately](http://pandoc.org/installing.html). *Pandoc is only required for making reports*
+> 1. [pandoc](http://pandoc.org/) which is included in [RStudio](https://www.rstudio.com/), but can be [installed separately](http://pandoc.org/installing.html). *Pandoc is only required for making reports*
-If you are running mocapGrip on the RCC server, you can use the command `module load pandoc` to load pandoc.
+> If you are running mocapGrip on the RCC server, you can use the command `module load pandoc` to load pandoc.

-1. [ffmpeg](https://ffmpeg.org/) is needed to check the duration of the video files when using `makeElanFiles(...)` If it is not present there will be warnings about the duration of the videos and mocap not matching, but mocapGrip will work fine. *ffmpeg is only used when making blank elan files*
+> 1. [ffmpeg](https://ffmpeg.org/) is needed to check the duration of the video files when using `makeElanFiles(...)` If it is not present there will be warnings about the duration of the videos and mocap not matching, but mocapGrip will work fine. *ffmpeg is only used when making blank elan files*>
-If you are running mocapGrip on the RCC server, you can use the command `module load ffmpeg` to load ffmpeg.
+> If you are running mocapGrip on the RCC server, you can use the command `module load ffmpeg` to load ffmpeg.

 ## Usage